 An update to the SADI package was released on 3 April.
 Many small improvements are included, including more stable plugins.
-Studer's discrepancy measure
+Studer et al's discrepancy measure is one such addition.

 A new version of the sequence analysis add-ons for Stata is now available from http://teaching.sociology.ul.ie/sadi/sadi.pkg.
 (Use Stata to download.)
 There are two main differences over the previous implementation: first, the plugin it contains is now compiled for 32- and 64-bit Windows, and 32-bit Linux; second, duplicates are not used in the pairwise distance calculations, though complete N times N matrices are created.
 The latter change reduces time taken substantially if there are many duplicates.

 Three distance measures are provided in this package, Hamming distance, standard OM and my OMv (see Halpin 'Optimal Matching Analysis and Life Course Data: the importance of duration', Sociological Methods and Research, 38 (3), 2010).
 Note that OMv is not guaranteed to generate metric distances.